-Shellac nail polish is thought for its long-lasting and durable finish.
-However, when it is time for a change or your shellac nails have grown out, you could surprise how to take away it with out damaging your pure nails.
-Fortunately, you possibly can safely and successfully take away shellac nail polish at home with the next steps:
+Shellac nail polish is known for its long-lasting and durable end.
+However, when it's time for a change or your shellac nails have grown out, you could surprise the way to take away it without damaging your pure nails.
+Fortunately, you can safely and successfully remove shellac nail polish at residence with the next steps:

 What You'll Need:

-Acetone-based nail polish remover Cotton balls or cotton pads Aluminum foil A nail file or buffer Cuticle oil or Huile de bain corporel moisturizer
+Acetone-based nail polish remover Cotton balls or cotton pads Aluminum foil A nail file or buffer Cuticle oil or moisturizer

 Step-by-Step Guide: